 Myopia & Hyperopia

-Correcting Near-sightedness or Myopia
+Correcting Short-sightedness or Myopia

-Usually near-sightedness is caused by an eye that is too long or too much curvature of the cornea.
+Usually short-sightedness is caused by an eye that is too long or too much curvature of the cornea.
 The irregular shape of the eye causes incoming light rays to focus in front of the retina rather than directly on it.
 As a result, images of distant objects appear blurry.

-Near-sightedness varies in severity and can be an obstacle in daily life.
+Short-sightedness varies in severity and can be an obstacle in daily life.
 Recognising friends, safely driving or simply seeing a movie can prove to be a challenge if you suffer from myopia.
 Many people treat their condition with the use of glasses or contacts, which help to refocus light and create clearer images.
 For those who are looking for a less restrictive long-term solution, EVO could be a great choice for correcting your myopia.

-Correcting Farsightedness or Hyperopia
+Correcting Long-sightedness or Hyperopia

-Farsightedness is typically caused by an eye that is too short.
+Long-sightedness is typically caused by an eye that is too short.
 This irregularity in eye shape results in the incoming light rays focusing behind the retina rather than directly on it.
 As a consequence, images of near objects appear more blurry.